 Where does Obsidian come from?

 Obsidian is a stone that works closely with the Root Chakra.
 By balancing this chakra, you will get achieve a deeper grounding.
 Additionally, it protects and cleanses bad energies which will increase your feeling of safety.
 It’s also connected to the Third Eye Chakra and Solar Plexus Chakra.
 That’s why this is the perfect stone for you if you’re seeking some help with facing your issues.
 It will provide you with the much- needed courage and confidence to explore yourself and your deeper truth.
+Holding an Obsidian palm stone during meditation or having a piece on your altar can help bring extra stability to your practices.

 Black obsidian is most well known for its ability to remove the negative energy that may be within your aura (your energy/vibe/mood).
 Therefore, this gem can be used for root chakra grounding and healing.
 Obsidian is great at absorbing all things negative…energies, environmental, and technological garbage.
 It also said to help you unearth lies, and therefore helps you find the truth.
 It definitely is a protective crystal!